Tease Me (album)

-Tease Me is an album by Jamaican reggae duo Chaka Demus & Pliers, released in 1993 by Mango Records.
+Tease Me, (titled All That She Wrote internationally),is the fourth album by Jamaican reggae duo Chaka Demus & Pliers, released in 1993 by Mango Records.
 It peaked at number one on the UK Albums Chart and was a one-hit wonder there.
-All six singles from the album were top 40 hits in the UK, with "Twist and Shout" reaching number one on the UK Singles Chart.
+All six singles from the album were top 30 hits in the UK, with "Twist and Shout" reaching number one on the UK Singles Chart.

 Track listing

 Songs written by John Taylor (Chaka Demus), Everton Bonner (Pliers), Lloyd Willis, Sly Dunbar and Robbie Shakespeare, unless otherwise noted.